jsturtevant/cluster-api/docs/proposals/20200804-windows-support.md

 There is [no known requirement](https://github.com/kubernetes-sigs/cluster-api/issues/2218) for managing the Admin Kubeconfig or domain passwords in the Windows configuration.
-Domain passwords should be managed outside the scope of CAPI and only Kubeadm bootstrap tokens, which have limited lifetime, should be used for the joining the Windows nodes.
+Domain passwords should be managed outside the scope of CAPI and only Kubeadm bootstrap tokens, which have limited lifetime, should be used for the joining the Windows nodes to the cluster.
+The joining of Windows nodes to a Domain Controller can be accomplished through pre/post kubeadm commands.
+Future support could be added via a separate controller that supports composable bootstrapping which is outside of the scope of this CAEP.
+Refer to issue [#3761](https://github.com/kubernetes-sigs/cluster-api/issues/3761) for more details.

 ### Risks and Mitigations